 IoT Devices and Cloud Computing

-IoT devices need backend servers, and that is where cloud computing enters the chat ;P.
+IoT devices need backend servers, where cloud computing enters the chat ;P.

 What if we store all our IoT device data on the cloud, and that device interacts with the cloud.

 Sounds cool, right.
 Let’s see how cloud computing and IoT work together.
-The combination of IoT and cloud computing is data production and what you are doing with those data.
+IoT and cloud computing is data production and what you are doing with those data.
 IoT devices need to respond to the cloud server’s response.

-For example, Multi-Rotor Drone is transmitting the information it gathers to a central computer that sits on a cloud.
-The drone captures images and videos which need to communicate to the server to analyze later.
+For example, Multi-Rotor Drone transmits the information it gathers to a central computer that sits on a cloud.
+In addition, the drone captures images and videos which need to communicate to the server to analyze later.